 REFLECTIONS OF YOU

-And I’m delighted to introduce you to her here as she answers our Big Seven questions on life and love…
+And here she is answering our Big Seven questions on life and love…

 Who are you and where were you born?

 I am the middle child of the five children (two boys and three girls) who lived beyond birth.
 I was born of working class parents in Oswaldtwistle, a cotton town in Lancashire, northern England, sixty-eight years ago – though I am sure there’s a mistake in the number there; I don’t feel that old!

 I am a mother, grandmother, wife to my second, wonderful husband of eleven years and a lover of books.
 I am a former teacher of all levels and ages; the people I have taught in a formal sense range from four years old to eighty-three.
 And I am also a writer, after finally discovering, about ten or eleven years ago that I could write stories as well as uni assignments (thanks to hubby for encouraging me in that!).

 My family went through many hard times when I was young.
 We were poor, Dad worked hard to build our own house, then almost died of polio.
 I had to deal with a religion that created lots of guilt through my never being good enough.
 But there was always something I could do that allowed me to escape into different worlds.
 You guessed it – I was an avid reader.
 I can’t remember how often I would be so totally immersed in a book that I wouldn’t hear my mother calling me to do something.
 She got annoyed, but she understood – reading was also her pleasure.

 Even though I was born in England and have always had an unrequited desire to go back for a visit there, I love my adopted country where I have lived for over sixty-two years.
 Australia is and will always be my home.
 I can live and have lived in a wide range of locations, climates, geographical areas, towns – but not cities.
 I have been fortunate to get to know many lovely places in my journey through life, as well as many lovely people.